6.1.5 Child Protection Review Conference

 Every review should consider explicitly whether the child continues to be at risk of significant harm, and hence continues to require safeguarding from harm through adherence to a formal child protection plan.

 For cases where social care is promoting the end of a CP Plan an updated Child and Family Assessment should be completed and presented to the review conference.
+This should be provided to the parents and where appropriate, the child, 3 working days before the meeting.

 The first child protection review conference should be held within 3 months of the date of the initial child protection conference.